MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-search.md

 > ![Search box on header](media/new-search-exp.png)

-### No search required to see recent records
+### No search required to see recent rows

-Immediately see the records that you accessed recently when you click inside the search box.
+Immediately see the rows that you accessed recently when you click inside the search box.

 ![Suggested search results on first click](media/relevance-search-first-click.gif)

-### See recent records and searches
+### See recent rows and searches

-Before you even start typing in the search box, you will see any recent searches and recently accessed records in combined view to help with your search.
-Recently accessed records are also grouped by entity type, allowing you to quickly scan and understand the list of results.
+Before you even start typing in the search box, you will see any recent searches and recently accessed rows in combined view to help with your search.
+Recently accessed rows are also grouped by entity type, allowing you to quickly scan and understand the list of results.

 > [!div class="mx-imgBorder"]
 > ![Legend for new search experience](media/legend-for-new-exp.png)